ag-informatics/streamflow/README.md

 QGIS is an open source GIS application.
 If you already QGIS installed in your computer please update it to the latest version or latest stable release.
 If you don't have QGIS installed you can download it here: [Download QGIS](https://www.qgis.org/en/site/forusers/download.html)

 - If it is your first time using QGIS, here's an [introduction tutorial](https://courses.spatialthoughts.com/introduction-to-qgis.html) to get familiar with the interface.
 - Given that we will be working with PyQGIS, here's a [series of tutorials](https://anitagraser.com/pyqgis-101-introduction-to-qgis-python-programming-for-non-programmers/) to follow.
-Tutorials recommended are number 6, 7, & 14.
+Tutorials recommended for this exercise are number 6, 7, & 14.

 ## Register at NASA Earthdata
 We will work with raster files, specifically a digital elevation model (DEM).
 The images will be obtained through Alaska Satelite Facility ASF, it contains imagery from various sensors.
 In our case we want the data from the Alos Palsar sensor.

 In order to download data, you must create a Nasa Earthdata Account here: [Nasa Earthdata Registration](https://urs.earthdata.nasa.gov/users/new?client_id=BO_n7nTIlMljdvU6kRRB3g&redirect_uri=https%3A%2F%2Fauth.asf.alaska.edu%2Flogin&response_type=code&state=https%3A%2F%2Fsearch.asf.alaska.edu)

-# Download DEM
+# 1. Problem Statement
+An Indiana Farm Association wants to assess the risk of flooded crops during rain season for each of their farms.
+To evaluate this several relief and soil drainage properties have to be taken into account.
+To reduce costs regarding in-site measurements, remote sensing will be used to calculate relief parameters.
+One of these parameters is the slope of the terrain, that will be calculated using digital elevation models and GIS Software.

+To obtain the slope of every farm the association wants an automated tool for this purpose, also it is necessary to adjust the slope layer symbology to obtain slope map with a classified legend.

+**In this lab you will create a QGIS tool using PyQGIS that will take a Digital Elevation Model, clip it to the extent of the farm and calculate the slope of the terrain.**

+# 2. Data Acquisition

 ## Adding Basemap and creating polygon of interest
 QGIS has different methods to add a basemap, one of them is connecting to a Web Map Service (WMS) URL.
 USGS has a catalog for this purpose.